oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

      The row count returned should be 109.

-4. In the Target ADW SQL tool, paste the following script to record the current row count, and then click **Run statement**:
+4. In the Target ADW SQL tool, paste the following script to record the current row count, and then click **Run script**:

      ```
      <copy> SELECT COUNT(*) AS tgt_count_before FROM YAN_POS.PRODUCT;</copy>